tanlin2013/tnpy/README.md

 # TNpy
-This project contains several algorithms which are based on the Matrix Product State (MPS) ansatz, and is used for the studies of (1+1) dimensional physics.
+This project contains several algorithms which are based on the Matrix Product State (MPS) ansatz, and is used for the studies of (1+1)-dimensional physics.

 * Infinite Size Density Matrix Renormalization Group (iDMRG)
 * Infinte Time Evolution Bond Decimation (iTEBD)